mlswg/mls-extensions/draft-ietf-mls-extensions.md

 Delivery Service which KeyPackage(s) are meant to be used as last resort KeyPackages.

-In addition, as the extension is still present in an Add proposal, clients processing such Add proposals MAY make policy decisions based on the fact that a KeyPackage is a last-resort KeyPackage.
+An additional benefit of using an extension rather than communicating the information out-of-band is that the extension is still present in Add proposals.
+Clients processing such Add proposals can authenticate the fact that a KeyPackage is a last-resort KeyPackage and MAY make policy decisions based on that information.

 ### Format